Guillaume-Lachapelle/SOEN321-Project/README.md

 The datasets are stored in the `datasets/` directory.

 Each attack has its own file.
-Follow the instructions below to execute them in the Visual Studio terminal:
+Follow the instructions below to execute them in the Visual Studio Code terminal:

 1. **DoS Attack**:
-   Execute each cell in the .ipynb file.
+   Execute each cell in the DoS Attack.ipynb file.

 2. **Adversarial Attack**:
    Run this command in the VSCode terminal